Courses at A2 level (from 20% to 49% in the placement test)

 English C2: Proficiency 1

-Prerequisites: 90% or more in the placement test, or successful participation in another C2 course at the Language Center or a UNIcert® III certificate.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 90% or higher in the placement test, or successful completion of another C2 course at the Language Center, or a UNIcert® III certificate.

-C2: Proficiency 1 does not have to be taken before C2: Proficiency 2 or C2: Proficiency 3.
-The courses have different contents and therefore different names.
+C2: Proficiency 1 does not need to be taken before C2: Proficiency 2 or C2: Proficiency 3.
+The courses have different content and therefore different titles.

 Course materials: Materials will be distributed in class and ILIAS will be used.